 P35L1:

 The Address Size field specifies the size of the Sender Address field or the Receiver Address field or the addresses in the Address List field when the block assignment scheduling is used.
-If the Address Size field is zero, short address shall be used for the Sender Address field and the Receiver Address field.
-If the Address Size field is one, extended address shall be used for the Sender Address field and the Receiver Address field.
-When the block assignment scheduling is used and the Address List field carries address of networks, the Address Size field indicates short address.
+If the Address Size field is zero, short address shall be used for the Sender Address field, the Receiver Address field and the addresses in the Block Assignment List field.
+If the Address Size field is one, extended address shall be used for the Sender Address field, the Receiver Address field and the addresses in the Block Assignment List field.
+When the block assignment scheduling is used and the Block Assignment List field carries address of networks, the Address Size field indicates short address.

 …